-While many artists wouldn’t qualify for a car loan, student loan lenders care less about your ability to repay.
-No matter if you’re an 18-year-old with no credit or a 58-year-old with bad credit, student loan lenders will gladly hand over a hundred thousand dollars for college and related expenses.
+While many artists can’t qualify for a car loan, student loan lenders care less about your ability to repay.
+No matter if you’re an 18-year-old with no credit or a 58-year-old with bad credit, student loan lenders will gladly hand you(r financial aide office) a hundred thousand dollars for college tuition and related expenses.

-In the beginning, your lender seems cool when you you’re late on a payment and they’ll probably let you defer.
-In fact, they might even prefer it because your interest is growing fast.
-They also might not tell you that you’re going into default (270 days without paying) until after it’s happened.
+In the beginning, your lender seems patient when you you’re late on a payment.
+They’ll probably let you defer.
+In fact, they might even prefer it, because your interest is growing fast.
+They also might not tell you that you’re going into default (270 days without paying) until after it happens.
 Why?
 Because the federal government reimburses the lender for your unpaid principal balance plus any interest owed when you default.

-So the lender gets their money and they still get to collect from you.
-Meanwhile, your debt grows and your two-to-four years of college ends up costing you your freedom.
+So, the lender gets their money and they still get to collect from you.
+Meanwhile, your debt grows and your two-to-four years of college ends up costing you your financial freedom.

-So, your college got paid, your lender got paid, you still owe, and you still don’t care.
+Your college got paid.
+Your lender got paid.
+You still owe a ton of money, and you still don’t care.
 What happens then?

-While the federal government can’t imprison millions of outstanding debtors—at least not physically—they can and do jail you mentally.
-Your conscious act of theft is the worst kind of crime because it leaves a paper trail that leads creditors right back to you, the thief who stole their money.
+While the federal government can’t imprison millions of outstanding debtors, at least not physically, they can and do jail you mentally.
+Your thoughtless act of theft is the dumbest kind of crime, because it leaves a paper trail that leads creditors right back to you.

-It’s easy to say “whatever” if you’ve never had creditors calling you all the time.
-Changing your phone number every few months is a pain in the ass and it can prevent you from getting artistic opportunities because you can’t be reached at the number your contacts had from last year.
+It’s easy to say “whatever” if you’ve never had creditors calling you day and night.
+Changing your phone number every few months is a pain, and it can prevent you from getting artistic opportunities if you can’t be reached at the number your professional contacts had from last year.

-You can ignore incoming phone calls but your family will no doubt become annoyed when creditors start calling early in the morning and late at night.
-They call parents, siblings, and cousins with the same surname.
-Happy Thankstaking!
+You can ignore incoming phone calls, but your family will no doubt become annoyed when creditors start calling early in the morning and late at night.
+They call parents, siblings, and extended family members who share your same surname.
+Happy Holidays, Auntie!

 Meanwhile, the federal government can grab up your tax returns.
-Your paycheck can be garnished, meaning they’ll reach in and take a little right from your job each week and your employer will know about your debts.
-Your Social Security benefits can get altered.
-You may not care about that when you take out your loan but when you’re older and looking to get SS benefits, it might suck to have them limited.
+Your paycheck can be garnished—meaning they’ll reach in and take a little payment from your job each week—and your employer will know about your debts.
+Your Social Security benefits can be altered.
+You may not care about that when you take out your student loan, but when you’re older and looking to get SS benefits, it might suck to have them limited.

 They Have to Catch Me First!

 It’s easy to be broke when you’re broke, but it gets tiresome.
 If you try to rent a car or get a credit card, you’ll find it isn’t as easy as getting a student loan.
-What’s worse is that being in default means you’re always financially on the run.
-You can’t get any kind of loan.
-Your credit gets shot and finding an apartment becomes a pain in the ass.
-Forget about buying a house.
+What’s worse is that being in default means you’re always marred financially.
+You might not be able to get any kind of loan.
+Your credit gets shot.
+Finding an apartment can be a struggle, even if you have money coming in.
+You’ll get higher rates if you can buy a house.
+Finding a mate become more difficult.
 Your insurance rates climb and you might have to put down deposits just to get utilities.
-Basically, you’re on the run.
+Not fun.

 The Man is Sticking It to You

-So if you think that banks were dumb enough to loan you money for school, you’re mistaken.
+If you think the bank was dumb to loan you money for school, you’re mistaken.
 You can’t beat them at their own game.
-You’ll be giving them twice the money as their indentured servant.
-Why not just stay out of debt and keep making art instead?
-If you’re already planning to live on the run, don’t borrow money to go to art school.
-Rather, go to the car dealership and drive off the lot if you can.
-At least you’ll have a new car to live in when you drive to Canada.
+You’ll end up paying them twice the amount of money as their indentured servant.
+Why not stay out of debt and just be creative instead?
+If you’re already living on the edge financially, don’t borrow money to get an MFA you don’t need.